Life Expectancy: 51.9 years

-Two of those men are now currently based in the town of Rukungiri and are involved in church planting there.
-As part of this, in 2012 we commenced a partnership there with them, a cow develoment programme to both support them and develop the community (see UGA07).
-As Justus and Reuben have engaged with their community, it has become apparent that many children are not able to afford to go to school.
-Most of these children are in the area where the cow project is based, some 3 km from the town centre where they live and where the current church is developing.
+Two of those men, Reuben Tumuheirwe and Justus Matsiko, are now based in the town of Rukungiri and are involved in church planting there.
+As part of this, in 2012 we commenced a cattle development partnership with them to both support them and develop the community (see UGA07).

-The 100 children at the school who in addition to receiving a quality education will also be taught Christian values.
-This will also have a flow on effect to the whole community.
+The primary beneficiaries of this partnership are the more than 100 children at the school who, in addition to receiving a quality education, will also be taught Christian values.
+This will also have a flow-on effect to the whole community.

-The teachers at the school who will now be paid.
+The teachers at the school, previously working for no pay and struggling to live, will also now be paid.

 What We Like About The Partnership

-The school will enable them to provide jobs for some of the local Christian people and pay them well.
+The school also provides work for some of the local people and it is great that the teachers are now being regularly paid and at a reasonable rate.
 Having a school also provides an incentive for other young people to become school teachers.

-Justus was born in 1983.
-He has 5 siblilngs, 4 brothers and 1 sister.
-At the age of 5 both his parents died and he was then raised by his grandmother for a short time before being taken to another family.
+Justus is married to Grace and lives in Rukungiri town.
+They have one child.
+When he was 5 he lost both his parents and was then raised by his grandmother for a short time before being taken to another family.